enriquepablo/nlproject/docs/bnf.rst

 example, in
 `lines 18-21 in the test program <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L18>`_, we define verbs that express actions that a person can perform on content.
-For this we must use the primitive predefined verb we mentioned earlier: ``exists``.
+For this we use the primitive predefined verb we mentioned earlier: ``exists``.

 Derived verbs inherit the mod-defs that they do not override.